tiramizoo/oxid-plugin/README.md

 *   Switch to [master](https://github.com/tiramizoo/oxid-plugin/tree/master) branch and download code

-*   Copy all files from [copy_this](https://github.com/tiramizoo/oxid-plugin/tree/master/copy_this) folder to OXID eSales installation path.
+*   Copy all files from [copy_this](https://github.com/tiramizoo/oxid-plugin/tree/master/copy_this) folder to the OXID eSales installation path.
 This step does not overwrite any files.

-*   If template does not support blocks, please compare [changed files](https://github.com/tiramizoo/oxid-plugin/tree/master/copy_this/modules/oxtiramizoo/views/blocks) according to [metadata file](https://github.com/tiramizoo/oxid-plugin/blob/master/copy_this/modules/oxtiramizoo/metadata.php#L102)
+*   If the template does not support blocks, please compare [changed files](https://github.com/tiramizoo/oxid-plugin/tree/master/copy_this/modules/oxtiramizoo/views/blocks) according to [metadata file](https://github.com/tiramizoo/oxid-plugin/blob/master/copy_this/modules/oxtiramizoo/metadata.php#L102)

 *   Go to **eShop Admin -> Extensions -> Modules**, select the **"OXID Tiramizoo.com"** extension and press the "Activate" button in the "Overview" tab.